-Now, when you do the project 64 download, your security software might warn you that this software can harm your computer.
-This is because the original emulator comes bundled with software that is an adware.
-It is the means of monetization by the team behind Project64.
+Now, when you do the Project 64 download, your security software might warn you that this software can harm your computer.
+This is because the original emulator comes bundled with software that is adware.
+It is the means of monetization by the team behind Project 64.

-It isn’t bad to expect rewards for hard work such as they have done here, but if you want an ad-free version, I think I have found the link to that as well.
+It isn’t wrong to expect rewards for hard work, such as they have done here, but if you want an ad-free version, I think I have found the link to that as well.